What exactly are “baseline” and “endline” surveys in the world of global development?

 Conduct baselines right before your intervention: A baseline survey should be conducted right before the intervention begins.
 The idea is to provide as little room as possible for variables outside of your control to affect your subject.
 So, if you allow a significant amount of time to elapse between the baseline and the beginning of the project, you may end up wrongly attributing some changes to the effect of your intervention.

-Survey the same population: If the objective of conducting a baseline and an endline is to compare the two to estimate the impact of your project, you need to survey the same subjects before and after.
+Survey the same population: If the objective of conducting a baseline and an endline is to compare the two (amongst other evaluations and considerations) to estimate the impact of your project, you need to survey the same subjects before and after.
 You cannot conduct a baseline of people with one characteristic and an endline of people with another and then deduce a change.
 You need your baseline survey to act almost as a control group in a traditional scientific study, where the only measurable change between them and the subject of your endline survey is the effect of your intervention.

 Iterate and reiterate: While developing your tools for the baseline and endline (e.g. a questionnaire), brainstorm all the different ways a question can be asked, as well as any possible responses.
 In global development, when we are so often working across populations and languages, this preparedness becomes so much more important, because meanings and lengths of questions and answers can vary widely.
 Consult our content design considerations as you develop your surveys.